Delicious and decadent, yet super simple to make, Caramelized bananas make the best ice cream topping.

 As Dessert: Or make a dessert out of sliced pound cake topped with caramelized bananas and fresh whipped cream.

-Try a Milkshake: Add your cooked bananas to a blender along with some ice cream to create a decadent bananas foster milkshake, or make it a bit more healthy and add some of the caramelized bananas into your favorite protein shake instead.
+Try a Milkshake: Add your cooked bananas to a blender along with some ice cream to create a decadent bananas foster milkshake, or add some of the caramelized bananas into your favorite protein shake instead.

 Caramelized Banana Variations